Gridin94/Terraform/Readme.md

 __To deploy the enviroment follow these steps in the terminal:__

 1 .
-To initialize Terraform, first create azure blobe called tfstate and update the location in backend.tf file
+To initialize Terraform, first create azure blobe and update the location in backend.tf file

 2 .
 To initialize Terraform working directory run